 Returned Check: A \$50.00 fee will be charged if a check is returned unpaid to CHAC.
-This fee is added to the amount of
+This fee is added to the amount of the bounced check, and the total payment must be paid.

-All Massage Therapists students, upon completing the program are encouraged to apply for certification to CAMTC (California Massage Schools Association).
+All Massage Therapist/Physical Therapy Aide students, upon completing the program, are encouraged to apply for certification to CAMTC (California Massage Therapy Council).
 The cost of the certification fee is included in the tuition.